Uberspace/lab/source/guide_taskd.rst

 Android:
 Edit the configuration on Android in settings in the menu and add some lines (of course adopt the respective fields like the port of your server and the user-id).
-Also it may be neccessary to escapt slashes.
+Also it may be necessary to escape slashes.

 ::